Despite my eating a sugar-free candida diet for quite some time, I still have struggled on and off with keeping my weight where I want it to be.

 Frankly, you know this too.

-When you allow yourself to be swayed by product claims:
+When you allow yourself to be swayed by product claims such as:

 Computing and calculating bite after bite won’t get you where you want to go.
 Calorie counting shifts the focus from food quality to numerical values instead of nutritional quality.